ahmed-habbachi/notification-center/README.md

 export class AppModule { }
 ```

-Add the NotificationCenterModule in to the component where you want to use the notifications.
+Add the NotificationCenterModule to the component where you want to use the notifications.
 Or in your top level component for use in child components.

 ```js
 ...